-Mount Mary offers three student organizations and honor societies specifically for social work majors: the Social Work Club, Delta Epsilon Sigma national honor society and Phi Alpha Honor Society.
+Mount Mary offers two student organizations and honor societies specifically for social work majors: the Social Work Club and Phi Alpha Honor Society.
 Through these groups, you can participate in service learning opportunities and raise awareness about social justice issues.

 Scholarships for Social Work Majors